Navjot-Singh2608/Reddit-Clone/README.md

 # Reddit-Clone

-In this application I have simply created the posts FUNCTIONALIT  with login and Register functionality using cache maintain for users login by using the redis and for the database it's PostgresSQL.
+In this application I have simply created the posts functionality  with login and Register functionality using cache maintain for users login by using the redis and for the database it's PostgresSQL.

+Application uses server side rendering on some pages and on  simple client side rendering.

 Application is in Progress State  sample has been prepared  other parts has yet to be covered.